What’s in this article

 Partnerships Business Structure in Malaysia

-A partnership is actually similar to sole proprietorship except it can have more than one (1) owner but not more than twenty (20).
+A partnership is similar to a sole proprietorship except it can have more than one (1) owner but not more than twenty (20).
 This type of business is normally used for start-up audit firms or law firms.

-• Share responsibility– Registered partners will share the responsibilities of running the business.
+- Share responsibility– Registered partners will share the responsibilities of running the business.
 They have the option to split the tasks according to their specialised skills and make the most of their abilities to boost the business

 Downsides of Partnership

-• Partners are personally liable towards all the debts accumulated by the business according to the percentage (%) agreed
+- Partners are personally liable towards all the debts accumulated by the business according to the percentage (%) agreed

-• Only Malaysia citizens or permanent resident is able to register this business
+- Only Malaysia citizens or permanent residents can register this business

-The lack of stability within such business structure which can lead to loss of autonomy and chances for a partner to suddenly withdraw from the partnership will lead to a higher misfortune.
+The lack of stability within such a business structure which can lead to loss of autonomy and chances for a partner to suddenly withdraw from the partnership will lead to a higher misfortune.

 Private Limited Company (Sdn.
 Bhd.)
 Business Structure in Malaysia

 One of the most preferred legal business structures in Malaysia is the Private Limited Company otherwise known as “Sendirian Berhad” or “Sdn.
 Bhd.”.
-This business structure can be started by both local as well as foreigners in Malaysia.
+This business structure can be started by both locals as well as foreigners in Malaysia.

 The range of advantages Private Limited Company (Sdn.
 Bhd.) offers topple the other business structures available in Malaysia: